Anatoly Dyatlov: Biography

-Dyatlov was born in 1931 in Krasnoyarsk Krai, Russian Soviet Federative Socialist Republic.
-His parents were poor; they lived near the Yenisei River and the penal settlements of Krasnoyarsk.
+Dyatlov was born in 1931 in Atamanovo, a village in the Sukhobuzimsky District, Krasnoyarsk Krai, Russian SFSR, Soviet Union.
+His parents were poor.
+They lived near the Yenisei River and the penal settlements of Krasnoyarsk.
 He ran away from home at the age of 14.
 He first studied in a vocational school, at the electrical engineering department of the Mining and Metallurgical Technical School in Norilsk, and worked three years as an electrician before he was admitted at the Moscow Engineering and Physics Institute where he graduated in 1959 with honors.

 After graduation, he worked in a shipbuilding plant in Komsomolsk-on-Amur, in Lab 23 where reactors were installed into submarines.
 During a nuclear accident there, Dyatlov received a radiation dose of 100 rem (1.0 Sv), a dose which typically causes mild radiation sickness, vomiting, diarrhea, fatigue and reduction in resistance to infections.

 One of his two sons died of leukemia at age nine.
 In his personal life, he loved poetry, particularly Pushkin's Eugene Onegin.